memento-ai/Memento/packages/synopsis-agent/README.md

 - Utilizes the conversation history (up to the last 1000 tokens of previous synopses) to provide context for the current exchange
 - Integrates with MementoDb for accessing conversation history
 - Uses a customizable conversation interface for generating the synopsis
+- Employs a template-based approach with Handlebars for consistent prompt generation

 ## Usage and Examples
 The Synopsis Agent is typically used as part of the larger Memento application to provide a high-level summary of the conversation history.
 Here's an example of how to use the Synopsis Agent: